dylanleigh/PseudoRandomRhythmSection/readme.rst

 TODO
 ====

+- Make duration more likely to be odd if we are already off-beat to even it up
-- CLI options for stuff
+- CLI options for all sorts of stuff - especially output file name
 - Drum kit (start with hihat at least)
-- Swing Beat set (may not be able to do this within music21 :( )
+- Swing Beat set automatically (also, make piano dynamic piano)
-- Include chord symbols in the score (ditto, :( )
 - More varied bassline - occasional quavers, runs, fills etc
 - More varied piano - some passing notes and skeletal chords etc
 - Other keys (defaults to C in output but roman notation used in code)